sjmcpherson/Front-End-Developer-Learnings/Glossary.md

 ###A
  - <strong>Abstraction</strong> - A process of structuring code to be more readable by making functions shorter and code reuseable.
 Object-Oriented Programming is an approach to Abstraction.
  - <strong>API</strong> - Application Programming Interface is a specification for combining software components.
- - <strong>AJAX</strong> - an acronym for Asynchronous JavaScript and XML.
-Despite the name, the use of XML is not required as JSON is often used instead.
+ - <strong>AJAX (Asynchronous JavaScript and XML)</strong> - Despite the name, the use of XML is not required as JSON is often used instead.
 With AJAX, web applications can send data, and retrieve data from, a server asynchronously (in the background therefore creating a new code thread) without interfering with the display and behavior of the existing page.
  - <strong>ARIA (Assessability Rich Internet Application</strong> -
  - <strong>Associative Array</strong> - Abstract data type composed of a collection of key/value pairs.
 Objects are Associative Arrays in JavaScript
  - <strong>Asynchronous vs Synchronous</strong> - Asynchronouse permits other processing to continue while a transmission is being processed.